KcanCurly/nessus-verifier/README.md

   * Simply checks usage and prints out the hosts
 * SMTP
   * Checks if TLS is enforced
+  * If TLS is used check TSL/SSL versions and ciphers and bits
-  * Checks if it is open relay
+  * Checks if it is open relay (Please check configuration file to specify e-mails)